JOguino/RBPi_Clock_Weather_Station/README.md

 # Bedside Weather Station

-Internal (Sensor)/External (API) temperature, pressure, humidity, real clock time.
+Internal (Sensor)/ External (API) temperature, pressure, humidity, real clock time.

 The Bedside Weather Station project displays the weather information such as temperature, humidity, pressure and successive weather display of the day.